Dragorn421/ACMV/README.md

 ### Modify files
 You need an API key provided by Riot Games and an access to a database.
 Use these to complete the base.php file in the include directory.
+You need to replace `ABSOLUTE path to ACMV root folder here` in `cleancache.php` and `updatestaticdata.php` by the **absolute** path leading to the folder where ACMV files are.
+You need to because otherwise php executed from CRON wouldn't be in the right working directory.
+**Note that the absolute path you put *must* end with a file separator, or it won't work.**

 ### Forbid access to include directory
 The include directory should not be accessible by a visitor.
 Depending on the web server you may use a .htaccess or something else.